This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Hint: To cure unusual, bulky shapes or several pieces at the same time, it is important to ensure that the interior of the lamp is sufficiently large.

 The exact duration of the curing process depends on several external factors and also on the nature of the workpiece itself.
-If you have made a small jewellery pendant, then you will need on average 120 to 180 seconds each for the drying of the individual layers.
-If the layers are thicker or the work piece is larger, the curing time will of course be extended accordingly.
-External factors that influence the curing time include humidity or the ambient temperature.
+If you have made a small jewelry pendant, then you will need on average 120 to 180 seconds each for the drying of the individual layers.
+If the layers are thicker or the workpiece is larger, the curing time will of course be extended accordingly.
+External factors that influence the curing time include humidity or ambient temperature.

 If you want to seal the surface of a smaller area such as a paper surface or a very small stretcher frame, then this is possible without any problems with UV resin.

 Make sure that you apply the first layer as thin as possible.
 A fine brush is particularly suitable for this purpose.
 If this layer is too thick, cavities or bubbles will form.
 These cannot be removed afterward.